sims1253/old-blog/_posts/2017-04-15-coala-call-for-chefs.md

 Surely we had more important, ground breaking, work to do.
 I am pretty sure those weren't the exact words but the idea was the same.
-Even more amazing, the newcomer was able to participate (who has never eaten a bowl of instant ramen) and contribute.
+Even more amazing, the newcomer was able to participate (who has never eaten a bowl of instant ramen?) and contribute.
 The newcomer loved the casual atmosphere and being included, who would have guessed.